Foreign Affairs Information Technology Fellowship

 • Be a U.S. citizen.

-• Be on a timeline to earn your bachelor's or master's degree after attending four full-time (fall and spring) semesters during your two years of the FAIT Fellowship
+• Be on a timeline to earn your degree (bachelor’s or master’s) after attending four full-time semesters during your two years of the FAIT Fellowship program.

-• Hold a minimum 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA throughout the program
+• Hold a minimum cumulative 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA throughout the program.

 Program Benefits